Are you ready for hotel sourcing season?

 • It promotes a partnership with hotel suppliers and meeting planners.

 What was once a fairly simple process has expanded in scope for the progressive travel manager.
 You have more options to influence travelers, improve satisfaction and maximize your spend.
-Travel programs that embrace these changes—and the flexibility they require— will see positive results.
+Corporate hotel programs that embrace these changes—and the flexibility they require— will see positive results.